zeek/spicy/doc/autogen/types/unit.rst

 .. rubric:: Methods

+.. spicy:method:: unit::backtrack unit backtrack False void ()

+    Aborts parsing at the current position and returns back to the most recent ``&try`` attribute.
+Turns into a parse error if there's no ``&try`` in scope.

 .. spicy:method:: unit::connect_filter unit connect_filter False void (filter: strong_ref<unit>)

     Connects a separate filter unit to transform the unit's input